rayraib/holbertonschool-low_level_programming/README.md

 ## 0x03-more_funtions_nested_loops
 This project, in continuation of 0x02, is to learn further more about nested while loops in C, funtions, header files and function prototypes and their usage.
+## 0x04-pointers_arrays_strings
+This project is to learn about Arrays and pointers in C.

+## 0x05-pointers_arrays_strings
+This project is continuation of 0x05 to continue practising and learning about more pointers and arrays.